-In 2022, the Company held four education sessions.
-All directors were present at all four sessions, addressing topics including, but not limited to: distribution, IFRS 17, Canadian Fronting, and cybersecurity claims and coverage.
+In 2023, the Company held three education sessions.
+All directors were present at all three sessions, addressing topics including, but not limited to: Rating agency perspectives, Artificial Intelligence, and cybersecurity claims and coverage.

 The Board also conducts periodic onsite visits to the Company's business operations in key markets outside Toronto, where regularly scheduled Board meetings are normally held.
 These site visits are designed to provide directors the opportunity to learn about the Company's business units firsthand and meet in person with local management.
 Given the restrictions imposed during the Covid-19 pandemic, the last onsite visit took place in November 2019.
-The Company intends to reinitiate this practice once safe to do so.